 The mobile AP MLD is in a mobile device that is typically battery powered

-Each AP affiliated to a mobile AP MLD has different MAC address
+(#4210, 6407, 6501, 6328)NOTE-- Each AP affiliated with a mobile AP MLD has different MAC address

-An NSTR mobile AP MLD shall designate one link of an NSTR link pair as the primary link to transmit Beacon and Probe Response frames.
-The other link of the NSTR link pair is the nonprimary link.
+An NSTR mobile AP MLD shall designate one link of an NSTR link pair as the primary link.
+The other link of the NSTR link pair is the non-primary link. (#4212)The NSTR mobile AP MLD shall schedule for transmissions of Beacon and Probe Response frames on the primary link and shall not schedule for transmissions of Beacon and Probe Response frames on the non-primary link.

+(#5267)NOTE – It is not allowed to change the primary link.

+(#4081, 5067, 5268)A non-AP MLD shall perform multi-link (re)setup with an NSTR mobile AP MLD only on the primary link.
+All frame exchanges during the multi-link (re)setup (Authentication, Association, 4-way handshake) shall be performed only on the primary link.
+No management frames shall be transmitted on the non-primary link.

-STAs affiliated with a non-AP MLD that is associated with an NSTR mobile AP MLD and APs affiliated with an NSTR mobile AP MLD shall follow the procedure defined in 35.3.15.6 (Start time sync PPDUs medium access) when intending to transmit in the nonprimary link with the following additional constraints.
+STAs affiliated with a non-AP MLD that is associated with an NSTR mobile AP MLD and APs affiliated with an NSTR mobile AP MLD shall follow the procedure defined in 35.3.15.6 (Start time sync PPDUs medium access) when intending to transmit in the nonprimary link with the following additional constraints: (#4211)

-A STA affiliated with the non-AP MLD may initiate a PPDU transmission to its associated AP affiliated with the NSTR mobile AP MLD in the nonprimary link only if the STA affiliated with the same MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.
+A STA affiliated with the non-AP MLD may initiate a PPDU transmission to its associated AP affiliated with the NSTR mobile AP MLD in the nonprimary link only if the (#7425) other STA affiliated with the same MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.

-An AP affiliated with the NSTR mobile AP MLD may initiate a PPDU transmission to its associated non-AP STA in the nonprimary link only if the AP affiliated with the same NSTR mobile AP MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.
+An AP affiliated with the NSTR mobile AP MLD may initiate a PPDU transmission to its associated non-AP STA in the nonprimary link only if the (#7426) other AP affiliated with the same NSTR mobile AP MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.

 TGbe editor: Please insert the following subclause 35.3.18.4 as follows: